When To Use FPGA vs Microcontroller

 Early neural networks

 The telecom and networking markets helped accelerate the growth of the FPGA market in the early 1990s, and today FPGAs can be found across all major industry verticals.
-Examples include processing and optimization of medical imaging data and signal processing and custom algorithm implementation in industrial control applications.
+Examples include image processing and signal processing of medical imaging data and signal processing and custom algorithm implementation in industrial control applications.

 The Aerospace and Defense market has been a user of FPGAs from the early days when field re-programmability was critical due to long deployment timeframes.
-The need for field programmability was especially critical in the Space market, which has continued to evolve use cases for FPGAs, including:
+The need for field programmability was especially critical in the space applications market, which has continued to evolve use cases for FPGAs, including:

-Onboard edge computing, including signal and image processing, data compression and encryption to optimize data transmission from satellites
+Onboard edge computing microprocessor technology, including signal and image processing, data compression and encryption to optimize data transmission from satellites

 Software defined radio